Book cover

 1.2.10 Quality

-Quality is a prominent goal in the engineering of products, reflected across various industries, such as automobile manufacturing, cell phone production, computer manufacturing, and construction.
+Quality is a fundamental goal in the engineering of products, reflected across various industries, such as automobile manufacturing, cell phone production, computer manufacturing, and construction.
 Similarly, quality is of utmost importance in software engineering.
 A classification proposed by Bertrand Meyer (link) suggests that software quality can be evaluated in two dimensions: external quality and internal quality.

 External quality refers to factors that can be evaluated without examining the source code.
 Thus, they can be evaluated by end-users who are not necessarily experts in software engineering.
 Some examples of external quality factors (or attributes) are: